chunky-dev/docs/ChunkyDocs/docs/user_interface/render/materials.md

 ### IoR

-The Index of Refraction controls how much slower the light travels inside of the block, relative to a vacuum.
+The Index of Refraction controls how much slower the light travels inside the block, relative to a vacuum.
 This is the effect that makes water and glass "bend" the light while it enters and exits (i.e. transitions between materials).

 ![Render controls IoR](../../img/user_interface/render_controls/ior.png)

 ### Metalness

-In the real world, metals reflect in a different way than diaelectrice (i.e. non-metals), which is what makes them shiny.
+In the real world, metals reflect in a different way than dielectric (i.e. non-metals), which is what makes them shiny.
 A value of 0 means that it will only have specular reflection and a value of 1 means that it will only have metallic reflection.

 ![Render controls Metalness](../../img/user_interface/render_controls/metalness.png)